Product Identity··12 min read

 Trigger: Anywhere on the product where a customer would be standing when something goes wrong — back panel, near the power switch, on the motor housing.

-Psychology: In a frustration moment, a customer's motivation to scan is at its highest.
-They want help now.
-A CTA that acknowledges the pain and offers instant resolution meets them precisely where they are.
-"Instant" is doing heavy lifting here — it removes the perception of friction at exactly the moment friction feels least tolerable.
+Psychology: In a frustration moment, scan motivation peaks.
+The customer wants help immediately.
+A CTA that acknowledges the problem and promises instant resolution meets them at precisely the right emotional state.
+"Instant" is doing heavy lifting here — it removes the perception of friction at the moment friction feels most intolerable, turning a potential support call into a self-serve scan.

 Before After